 - effects of divergent weather or flow conditions

 - equipment limitations

-- too much, too soon, produces hungry, demoralized bees that must be fed to survive
+- too much, too soon, makes hungry, demoralized bees that need feed

-Until a beekeeper has that experience, it’s best to move judiciously when harvesting honey.
-Better to little harvested than too much.
+It’s best to move judiciously when harvesting honey.
+Better to harvested less than too much.

-When a tbh has enough room, honey production can consist:
+When a top bar hive has enough room, honey production consists:

 - of rotating full combs away from the broodnest toward the rear of the hive